 Find the USDA’s brochure about the Penny Pines program here.

 PGCI is a registered 501(c)3 organization.
-Would you care to purchase a Penny Pines plantation or make a tax-deductible donation to support the program?
-Mail your check to Paradise Garden Club Inc, P.O.
-Box 1246, Paradise CA 95967.
-(Make checks out to "Paradise Garden Club Inc.")
+Would you care to make a tax-deductible donation to support our Penny Pines program?

 * Info from John Springer, Kern River Ranger District Culturist, in a presentation to the Kern River Valley Revitalization (KRVR) Committee in Kernville, California on January 5, 2011.